nkoester/iJenkinsCLI/README.md

 # iJenkinsCLI
-An interactive CLI for Jenkins
+An interactive CLI for Jenkins on the base of urwid and autojenkins.